ourworldventures/www_ourparadise/content/location/index.md

 ## Our Location

 ### Discover Authentic Paradise in East Africa

-Jungle Paradise is located on the west coast of Zanzibar, sitting beside historic ruins, lush botanical gardens, and a mangrove forest.
+You can find us on the west coast of Zanzibar, alongside 250 meters of mangrove-lined beaches, historic ruins, and lush botanical gardens.
 Nearby, the world-renowned Chumbe island awaits.

  <br>
  <br>